DominikRafacz/deepdep/README.md

 <!-- badges: end -->

-Visualise and Explore Deep Dependiences of R packages.
+Visualise and Explore Deep Dependencies of R packages.

 The `deepdep` package provides the tools for exploration of package dependencies.
-Main `deepdep()` function allows to aquire deep dependencies of any package and plot them in an elegant way.
+Main `deepdep()` function allows to acquire deep dependencies of any package and plot them in an elegant way.
 It also adds some popularity measures for the packages e.g. in the form of download count through the cranlogs package.
 Uses the CRAN metadata database (<http://crandb.r-pkg.org>) and Bioconductor metadata (<http://bioconductor.org>).
-Other data aquire functions are:
+Other data acquire functions are:
 `get_dependencies()`, `get_downloads()` and `get_description()`.
 The
 `deepdep_shiny()` function runs shiny application that helps to produce nice **deepdep plot**.